glhura/IntegrateFolderOfCbf/README.md

 pil_2m_integ_cbf.c integrates cbf images

 Stands for pilatus 2m integrated cbf
-To compile the c code
+To compile the c code:

 gcc -o pil_2m_integ_cbf pil_2m_integ_cbf.c -lm

 To run this code two other files need to be available in the "current working" directory 1) ExptParams and 2) X_Y_mask.asc